mortang2410/dotfiles/README.md

-This guide is meant for Ubuntu users, but it should be the same for other distributions, as long as one knows the equivalent packages / package manager.
-Besides, Archers and Gentoomen need no guides. ;)
+This guide is meant for Ubuntu users, but it should be the same for other distributions, as long as one knows the equivalent packages / package managers.
+Besides, Archers and Gentoomen need no guides. ;) People on Mac OS already have `zsh` installed by default (which was surprising to me to find out), though they might need to update it with [ homebrew ](https://brew.sh/).
+They could also use homebrew to install `nvim`, `tmux` etc. So without loss of generality, assume we're using Ubuntu.

 Firstly, `~` is your home folder, such as `/home/wilder`.
-Among the programs, nvim, tmux and zsh are the most important as they affect each other and are indispensable on any Linux server; while urxvt, weechat, mpv are optional:
+Among the programs, nvim, tmux and zsh are the most important as they affect each other and are indispensable on any Linux server; while urxvt, weechat, mpv are optional.
+In particular, urxvt is not a CLI application, so no need to install it on servers.

 To download/clone this repository, call

 ```shell
 sudo apt install git